acai1031/Recipe-Ratings-Prediction/README.md

 And finally, the model use StandardScaler to normalize both features to avoid inconvience resulted from the inconsistency of calories units and n_ingredients units.<br>

 ### Performance
 The model achieved a training precision of 0.818 and a testing precision of 0.657.
 The F1-scores for the model are 0.819 and 0.674, respectively.
-Based on the precision and F1-score performance metrics, the current model can be considered good. **need further explanation here!!!**<br>
+Based on the precision and F1-score performance metrics, we may say that the current model is not good enough.
+The model demonstrates a high level of precision on the training data, particularly important when predicting recipe ratings.
+Although the testing precision is slightly lower than the training precision, it remains at a reasonably high level.
+The model maintains its ability to make accurate positive predictions on unseen data.
+The noticeable difference between training and testing precision (0.818 vs. 0.657) suggests a potential overfitting issue. <br>

-<iframe src="assets/confusion_matrix.html" width=900 height=600 frameBorder=0></iframe> <br>
+The values within confusion matrix shown below provide a detailed breakdown of the model’s predictions, allowing for a deeper analysis of its performance.
+We find that the existing model lacks effectiveness as it is consistently predicting a 5-star rating.
+This behavior is likely attributed to the significant imbalance in the dataset.
+If the training data is imbalanced, meaning there is a significant difference in the number of observations between different ratings, the model may prioritize the majority class which is 5-star rating and struggle to generalize to minority classes.<br>

-The values within confusion matrix shown above provide a detailed breakdown of the model’s predictions, allowing for a deeper analysis of its performance.<br>
+<iframe src="assets/confusion_matrix.html" width=900 height=600 frameBorder=0></iframe>

 ---